JustLeader69420/mmx-marlin-custom/README.md

  - Add status message to in-print menu
  - When on info screen for a bit, Settings title appears, remove?
  - Screen dimming button on main page?
+ - Add option to select type of leveling? (automatic bilinear/manual)

 # Original README.md